The R-matrix of the affine Yangian

 A notable exception arises when $\g$ is simply--laced, and $V$ is the equivariant cohomology of a quiver variety for the underlying affine Dynkin diagram.
 In this setting, a rational solution of the \eqref{qybe} corresponding to $V$ has been constructed by Maulik and Okounkov in \cite{maulik-okounkov-qgqc} using stable envelopes.

-The main goal of this paper is to construct solutions $\RR(s)$ of the \eqref{qybe} for an arbitrary affine Yangian $\Yhg$, with the exception of those of types $\mathsf{A}_1^{(1)}$ and $\mathsf{A}_2^{(2)}$, and a representation $V$ whose restriction to $\g$ lies in category $\mathcal{O}$.
+The main goal of this paper is to construct solutions $\RR(s)$ of the \eqref{qybe} for an arbitrary affine Yangian $\Yhg$, with the exception\footnote{ The case $\g=\wh{\Lsl}_2$ needs to be addressed separately.
+The first (incomplete) definition of the Yangian of type $\mathsf{A}_1^{(1)}$ appeared in \cite{boyarchenko-levendorskii}, and was later modified in \cite{Tsy17b,Tsy17}, see also \cite{BerTsy19} and \cite[Rem.~5.2]{Kod19}.} of type $\mathsf{A}_1^{(1)}$, and a representation $V$ whose restriction to $\g$ lies in its category $\mathcal{O}$.
 Our solutions are {\it meromorphic} with respect to the spectral parameter $s$, natural with respect to the underlying representations, and compatible with the tensor product.